FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/syscalls/system_set_performance_info.md

                                            size_t count);
 ```

-## DESCRIPTION
+## Description

 `zx_system_set_performance_info()` sets CPU performance parameters maintained by the kernel.
 The
 *topic* parameter indicates what specific parameters are affected.

 *count* indicates the number of items to set.
-Topics may impose requriements on this value.
+Topics may impose requirements on this value.

 *info* is a pointer to a buffer of sufficient size to accommodate *count* entries of the type
 specified by *topic*.